tanatiem/BADS7105-CRM-Analytics/Homework 06 - Customer Segmentation/README.md

 ![overview](./img/overview.png)

 ## 1) Import Dataset
 The given Supermarket dataset contains 956K rows of sales transactions at sales-item level.
-Import the file into Google BigQuery.
+Imported the file into Google BigQuery.

 **Note:** the dataset received is just a part of Dunhumbly public dataset which is way more bigger.
 There seems to be historical data from only 2 stores from year 2006 to 2008.